quixio/quix-cli/docs/Reference/utils/note-output.md

 !!! note
-    You can use the `--output` option to tweak the format of the output
+    You can use the `--output` option to customize the format of the output.